m4ce/zabbix-vmware_esxi/README.md

 This external check plugin allows to monitor a standalone VMware ESXi through the built-in CIM interface.
 There are a few other plugins out there that let you accomplish the same, mostly for Nagios or similars.

-What is unique about this plugin is that it massively leverages low-level discovery features in Zabbix.
+<u><b>What is unique about this plugin is that it massively leverages the powerful low-level discovery features available in Zabbix</b></u>.

+## Installation
-For this setup, you would need to add a user that has CIM interaction permissions on your ESXi before you can actually make use of the template and the respective plugin.
+For this setup to work, you would first need to create a user with CIM interaction permissions on your ESXi(s).

-In order to accomplish that, execute the following snippet on your ESXi server.
-If you deploy your ESXi servers using kickstart, you can optionally add it to your template so that every newly-deployed box will get it (Note: the user needs to be part of the root group, else it won't be able to access the CIM interface even though it has the permissions set over the role).
+In order to accomplish that, execute the following snippet on your ESXi server(s).
+If you deploy your ESXi server(s) using kickstart, you can optionally add the snippet to your template so that every newly-deployed box will get it.

+<b>Note</b>: the user must be part of the root group, else it won't be able to access the CIM interface even though it has the permissions to do so.

 ```
 /usr/lib/vmware/auth/bin/adduser -s /sbin/nologin -D -H zabbix -G root